API Reference

 per-stage timing (generation_latency, query_gpq_latency,

-query_queue_latency, results_timestamp, prefetch_stats) for debugging.Unix timestamp when the query was submitted.
+query_queue_latency, results_timestamp, prefetch_stats) for debugging.number

 Unix timestamp when data loading began.